Prosecutors Call For 15-year Sentence For Russian Euro Hooligan - UrduPoint

 Prosecutors Call For 15-year Sentence For Russian Euro Hooligan

-AixenProvence, France, (UrduPoint / Pakistan Point News - 11th Dec, 2020 ) :French prosecutors on Friday called for a 15-year prison sentence for one of two Russian men accused of beating an English supporter during Euro 2016, an attack that left him with brain injuries.
+AixenProvence, France, (UrduPoint / Pakistan Point News - 12th Dec, 2020 ) :French prosecutors on Friday called for a 15-year prison sentence for one of two Russian men accused of beating an English supporter during Euro 2016, an attack that left the victim with brain injuries.

 One prosecutor, Christophe Raffin, asked for the "legal maximum... between 14 and 15 years" for Pavel Kossov, who is accused of throwing the first punch at 55-year-old Andrew Bache.